 Translation into Polish

 Polish is a Slavic language.
-It is the second most widely spoken in this linguistic family, after Russian and above Ukrainian.
+It is the second most widely spoken in this linguistic family, after Russian but before Ukrainian.
 Polish is very similar to Slovakian and Belarusian due to its syntax and pronunciation.

 Polish Around the World

-Polish is spoken principally in Poland, where there are some 38 million speakers.
-These speakers represent 97% of the population of this country.
-This proportion, which is a large majority, makes it one of the homogenous European countries in terms of language.
+Polish is spoken mainly in Poland, where there are around 38 million speakers.
+Polish speakers here represent 97% of the population of their country.
+This proportion being is a large majority, makes it one of the homogenous European countries in terms of language.

-In addition to Poland, some neighbouring countries have Polish speaking minorities.
-Indeed, after the Second World War, several Polish people left their country to settle in the surrounding area.
-Among preferred host countries are Belarus (notably Grodno and Brest), Lithuania, Ukraine (especially the Lviv and Lutsk regions).
+In addition to Poland, some neighboring countries also have some Polish speaking communities.
+Indeed after the Second World War, a number of Polish people left their native country to settle in surrounding areas.
+Among the preferred host countries were Belarus (notably Grodno and Brest), Lithuania, and Ukraine (especially the Lviv and Lutsk regions).

-Following the Second World War, Polish people have also elected to move to the United Kingdom, others preferred the United States or Canada.
+Following the Second World War, Polish people in large numbers have also elected to move to other parts of Western Europe and the United Kingdom, or even further to the United States and Canada.

-In total, there are approximately 60 million Polish speakers.
+Around the world today there are approximately a total of 60 million Polish speakers.

 Polish in the Professional Sphere

-After the fall of Communism, Poland and its neighbouring nations became a particularly rich area in terms of business.
-Learning Polish makes it easier for one to understand and learn other Slavic languages.
-Moreover, a translator from a country of which polish is the mother tongue can easily understand the characteristics of this language.
-He or she can therefore translate Polish but also have the translation skills for other Slavic languages.
+After the fall of Communism, Poland and its bordering nations became a particularly rich area for business.
+Learning Polish also makes learning and understanding other Slavic languages easier.
+Moreover, a translator from a country in which Polish is the native tongue can easily understand the characteristics of these languages.
+They’re able to translate Polish but also have the added translation skills for other Slavic languages.

 Subtleties of the Polish Language

-Polish is often referred to as a complicated language.
-The letters are Latin, but with points on the consonants and signs similar to the cedilla attached to vowels.
-Learning the spelling can be difficult in itself.
-It may take some time to master all these nuances.
-However, using the services of a translator remains the mot reliable and cost-effective solution compared to the time one would have to dedicate to acquiring the right level of training.
+Polish is often referred to as a complex language.
+It uses the Latin alphabet, but also adds accents on the consonants as well as punctuation like the French cedilla attached to sits vowels.
+Learning the spelling and pronunciation can be difficult, and it can take some time to master all the nuances of speaking and understanding the Polish language.
+However, using the translation services of an agency like Atenao is still the most reliable and cost-effective solution as compared to the time needed for acquiring the right level of training and Polish language competency.